BancoSabadell/bs-blockchain-hackathon-team3/README.md

+Disclamer: The code has been generated during a 8 hours hackathon

 #Share -Tokens exchange on the Blockchain

 We have created smart contracts that allows shareholders of a listed corporation to transfer their shares on blockchain.